onqtam/headjack/src/giant_global_graph.md

 https://www.youtube.com/watch?v=kwYaj-1EVJ0

+> "The Semantic Web isn't inherently complex.
+The Semantic Web language, at its heart, is very, very simple.
+It's just about the relationships between things." - [Tim Berners-Lee](https://www.azquotes.com/quote/602017)

+> "The Semantic Web is not a separate Web but an extension of the current one, in which information is given well-defined meaning, better enabling computers and people to work in cooperation." - [Tim Berners-Lee](https://www.azquotes.com/quote/830277)

+> "We should work toward a universal linked information system, in which generality and portability are more important than fancy graphics techniques and complex extra facilities." - [Tim Berners-Lee](https://www.azquotes.com/quote/917027)

 the semantic web was held back by the host-centric model and the lack of stable decentralized identities to which we could link/join data

 reviving the semantic web